PayneJoe/research_notes/README.md

 # research_notes
-Elementary and applied cryptographic research on zero knowledge
+Elementary and applied cryptographic research on zero knowledge, for learning purpose both notes and scrached code are maintained here.